 - Employer mandate: ICHRAs can meet the employer mandate for employers with greater than 50 full-time Applicable Large Employers (ALEs) if the offer is “affordable” and meets minimum value (MV)

-- Enrollment ease: Employers can choose to offer an ICHRA any time throughout the year.
+- Enrollment ease: Employers can choose to offer an ICHRA any time throughout the year and setting up an ICHRA is incredibly simple.
 When an employer offers an ICHRA, the employee has 60 days to sign up for a marketplace plan as part of a special enrollment period, instead of having to wait until the annual open enrollment period.

 2020 contribution limits for ICHRA